savob/savobajic.ca/content/projects/academic/rescue.md

 4. Turn back 100 degrees (as if to look over its shoulder)
 5. Play sound telling them that the robot is only trying to help them

+We decided the overall emotion as a group, however my teammates worked on deciding the exact responses and generating the media needed.
+I transferred their ideas into code which was easy using the functions we had available:

-To perform the movements, the `travel` function was reused from Contest 1's code.
+- To perform the movements, the `travel()` function was reused from Contest 1's code.
+- To show images there was `showImage()`
+- To play audio there was `soundPlayer.playWave()`

 ## Overall Structure